For Tiger Woods, a Masters walk unlike any other awaits

 That’s why Woods wasn’t complaining when he said on Tuesday ”walking is the hard part.”
 He’s merely stating a fact.
 And he’s hardly the only one who knows how physically draining competing in the Masters can be.

 Two-time U.S. Open champion Curtis Strange used to leave the tournament with shin splints.
-And Strange didn’t have to do it while working with a leg crammed with rods and plates.
+And Strange didn’t have to do it while working with a leg crammed with rods and plates metal detectors shudder when they see you coming around the corner.

 ”You know, 72 holes is a long road, and it’s going to be a tough challenge and a challenge that I’m up for,” Woods said.